 These stressors include crowding, bright light intensity, high room temperature, poor ventilation, high humidity, low salt, trace nutrient deficiency, insufficient feeding or drinking space, nervous and excitable birds (hereditary), external parasites, access to sick or injured birds, stress from moving, boredom and idleness, housing birds of different appearance together and birds prolapsing during egg-laying.

-The spread of the behaviour may be able to be controlled if the injured and the aggressive birds can be rapidly identified and removed from the flock.
+The spread of the behaviour may be able to be controlled if the injured and aggressive birds can be rapidly identified and removed from the flock.
 Provision of escape areas may also help in floor-housed flocks.
 Other control methods that have been tested include the use of spectacles to prevent forward vision, bits that prevent complete closure of the beak and coloured contact lenses to prevent the identification of blood on another bird.

 There is evidence that cannibalism may be alleviated through the use of high fibre diets.
 It is believed that high fibre diets enhance gut development and gizzard function, which in turn help reduce aggressive behaviour in hens.